 Importantly, Playa del Carmen will be one of the key stops.
 As it stands, one must take a one-hour taxi or bad public transport to get from Cancun to Playa del Carmen, a turn-off for many people.
 In the future they will be able to easily zip between the two cities.

 One of the drawbacks of Playa del Carmen is that is sometimes feels a little small, so once the train link is established, people will be able to get to Cancun very easily to do what they need to do there.
 This extra accessibility is a major catalyst.

-The airport should be operational from 2024 and will be an hour’s drive from Playa del Carmen.
-There will be direct flights to Chicago, Dallas, Panama, Mexico City, etc.
+The airport is already operational and is an hour’s drive from Playa del Carmen.
+There will be direct flights to Chicago, Dallas, Panama, Mexico City, Houston, Toronto etc.

 Henceforth, Playa del Carmen will not just be an hour away from one major international airport, but two, and connected to both by rail.

 The reality is that a few hour’s flight away from Playa del Carmen is a massive market of high-earning Americans who simultaneously realized a few things: